Zoom In Disparities in Healthcare LLM Q&A: Introduction

 \section{Introduction}

-LLMs are increasingly deployed across healthcare applications, and people seeking health information routinely turn to LLM-based systems for advice and guidance~\cite{yagnik2024medlm,yu2024enhancing}.
+\textit{Large Large Language Models} (LLMs) are increasingly deployed across healthcare applications, and people seeking health information routinely turn to LLM-based systems for advice and guidance~\cite{yagnik2024medlm,yu2024enhancing}.
 Since LLMs are trained primarily on large-scale online data, their responses are shaped by the availability and quality of online health information~\cite{nigatu2025into}.
 However, this information varies markedly across languages, reflecting disparities in health communication, infrastructure, and cultural norms~\cite{tierney2025health,jbp:/content/journals/10.1075/dt.25015.yan}.

-Several healthcare benchmarks probe both LLM hallucination and disparity analysis~\cite{agarwal2024medhalu,koopman-zuccon-2023-dr,kim2025medical,DBLP:conf/www/ZhuA0R19,samir-etal-2024-locating}, but they remain largely English-centric or too coarse-grained to diagnose performance gaps across languages.
-Moreover, although related, the two concepts operate on different levels of analysis.
-While \textit{hallucination detection} focuses on identifying factually incorrect or fabricated content~\cite{kim2025medical,DBLP:journals/corr/abs-2309-01219}, \textit{disparity analysis} examines differences in how information is represented or prioritized across linguistic and contextual boundaries, even when the facts themselves may vary across cultural settings~\cite{samir-etal-2024-locating,ranathunga-de-silva-2022-languages}.
-Prior work has applied disparity analysis to Wikipedia articles on people and cuisines~\cite{samir-etal-2024-locating,wang2025wikigap} and to LLM outputs in medicine~\cite{gupta2025found,Restrepo_Wu_Tang_Shuai_Phan_Ding_Dao_Gallifant_Dychiao_Artiaga_Bando_Gracitelli_Ferrer_Celi_Bitterman_Morley_Nakayama_2025}.
-However, no study has explicitly linked disparities between training data (e.g., Wikipedia) and LLM-generated responses.
+Many healthcare benchmarks probe both LLM hallucination and disparity analysis~\cite{agarwal2024medhalu,koopman-zuccon-2023-dr,kim2025medical,DBLP:conf/www/ZhuA0R19,samir-etal-2024-locating}, but they are largely English-centric or too coarse-grained to diagnose performance gaps across languages.
+Moreover, although related, the two concepts operate at different levels of analysis.
+While hallucination detection focuses on identifying content that is factually incorrect or fabricated \cite{kim2025medical,DBLP:journals/corr/abs-2309-01219}, \textit{disparity analysis} examines how information is differently represented or prioritized across linguistic and contextual boundaries, even if the facts themselves might vary across different cultural/contextual settings \cite{samir-etal-2024-locating,ranathunga-de-silva-2022-languages}.